zksecurity/RFCs/source/starknet/stark.md

 * `verify_step` is a wrapper around `fri_verify_step` (see the [FRI](#fri) section).
 * `verify_final` is a wrapper around `fri_verify_final` (see the [FRI](#fri) section).

-One can successively call them in the following order to verify a proof:

-1. Call `verify_initial` on the proof and return:
-   1. the `FriVerificationStateConstant` object
-   2. the `FriVerificationStateVariable` object
-   3. the `last_layer_coefficients`
-   4. the security bits <-- TODO: remove this?
-2. Call verify_step in a loop on each layer of the proof (`n_layers` of them according to the StateConstant returned) and pass the FriVerificationStateVariable in between each calls
-3. Call verify_final on the StateConstant and StateVariable objects
-4. Enforce that the the StateVariable's iter field is `n_layers + 1`
-5. Return the security bits.
-(TODO: do we need this)

 The verify initial function is defined as:

 1. Validate the configuration and return the security_bits (TODO: how is security bits calculated).